 Perhaps during your child’s marriage, you developed relationships with the ex's side of the family.
 Perhaps you became close to the other grandparents or other family members.
 If so, you are facing the loss of additional relationships, and you have even more reason to be sad.

 If you live near the ex's family members, you may encounter them in social situations or while shopping or running errands.
-Generally speaking, it is best to be cordial but not confiding.
+Generally speaking, it is best to be cordial but not confining.
 If you discuss the divorce or other personal matters with them, here’s what is likely to happen.
-They will tell their child what you said, their child will tell your child, and you will be in trouble with your child, especially if the substance or spirit of what you said is reported less than accurately.
-Again, as tensions cool, you may be able to re-establish friendly relations with the ex's family..
+They will tell their child what you said, their child will tell your child, and you will be in trouble with your child, especially if the substance or spirit of what you said is reported less than accurate.
+Again, as tensions cool, you may be able to re-establish friendly relations with the ex's family.

 Be Wise About Social Media